clxxiii/oswego-projects/322/labs/cachelab/cachelab_readme.txt

 Account: efereira
 Extra work:
 Special Instructions for compiling the program:
-Special Instructions for running the program:
+Special Instructions for running the program: If you wish to see a detailed breakdown of exactly what the cache is doing as opposed to the suggested output, run it with the "-v".